Properties of the spherically symmetric polymer black holes

 \section{Acknowledgements}

 We would like to thank Profs.
 Pisin Chen and Parampreet Singh for their valuable comments and suggestions, which lead to various modifications.
 W-C.G. is supported by Baylor University through the Baylor Physics graduate program.
-This work is also partially supported by the National Natural Science Foundation of China with the Grants Nos.
-11665016, 11675145, 11975116, and 11975203, and Jiangxi Science Foundation for Distinguished Young Scientists under the grant number 20192BCB23007.
+This work is also partially supported by the National Natural Science Foundation of China with the Grants No. 11665016, No. 11675145, No. 11975116, and No. 11975203, and Jiangxi Science Foundation for Distinguished Young Scientists under the Grant No. 20192BCB23007.